 Reinforce your new mindset

 Reward yourself when you do a good job or reach your goals.
-Buy something special for yourself, go out to a restaurant for a nice meal, have a party to celebrate.
+Buy something special just for you, go out to a restaurant for a nice meal, have a party to celebrate.

 Finally, try setting aside a few minutes each week to write down 3 things that you’re proud of achieving over the last 7 days.
 They don’t have to be big accomplishments – it could be giving a successful presentation at work, or hosting a great dinner party.
 Writing your achievements down forces you to think about the good things you’ve done, lifts your mood, and boosts your self-confidence for future endeavours.